ABOUT THE HOMEOWNERS ASSOCIATION

 Members of the homeowners association have two responsibilities: one to themselves and to their individually owned property, and the other to the association and the community concept.
 The individual responsibility requires the member to occupy, maintain and use the property in accordance with the restrictive covenants.
 The collective goal of the homeowners association is to maintain the quality of the property and the lifestyle envisioned by the planned residential development.

 The homeowners association provides for the maintenance of common areas and facilities through collection of dues.
-Lone Star Association Management is responsible for hiring and overseeing the maintenance contractors.
+Texas Star Community Management is responsible for hiring and overseeing the maintenance contractors.

 Your HOA dues pay for: